 Cons: Cramped for two, low peak heigh, non-adjustable ground level tieouts, tiny vents do little to combat condensation.

 Our Analysis and Test Results

 The Element 2 is a small two-pole, two-person shelter that has enough space for two six-foot-tall people with a pack on either end.
-The shelter is narrow and strong winds pushed the walls in against our sleeping bags.
-Two tiny doors increase livability slightly but nonetheless a moderate amount of training in yoga makes getting in and out easier.
+The shelter is narrow, and strong winds pushed the walls in against our sleeping bags.
+Two tiny doors increase livability slightly, but a moderate amount of training in yoga makes getting in and out easier.
 Two very small vents attempt to reduce condensation.
 See the photo below to compare the sizes of several mids we tested — the Element 2 is roughly half as large as the others.